Use this announcement bar to draw your user’s attention to important updates and deals.

 What is cortisol and why do we need it?

-While excess cortisol in the body is unhealthy, cortisol in and of it self is not bad, in fact it is necessary.
+While excess cortisol in the body is unhealthy, cortisol in and of itself is not bad; in fact, it is necessary.
 Cortisol is a hormone, referred to as the “stress hormone” because it enables the body to respond appropriately to dangerous situations.
 Historically, the hormone was needed to keep individuals safe from physical harm from wild animals and other predators.
 Cortisol also helps the body convert food to energy, stabilize blood glucose and blood pressure, and keep inflammation down.

-The adrenal glands, located on top of the kidneys produce cortisol.
+The adrenal glands, located on top of the kidneys, produce cortisol.

 Who is likely to develop Cushing’s syndrome?